JuliaLang/julia/doc/src/devdocs/llvm.md

   call (they do still need to be rooted if they are live across another safepoint between the definition and the call).

-### Invariants.
+### Invariants

 The GC root placement pass makes use of several invariants, which need to be observed by the frontend and are preserved by the optimizer.

-First, only the following addressspace casts are allowed
+First, only the following address space casts are allowed:
-- 0->{Tracked,Derived,CalleeRooted}: It is allowable to decay an untracked pointer to any of the other.
+- 0->{Tracked,Derived,CalleeRooted}: It is allowable to decay an untracked pointer to any of the others.
 However, do note that the optimizer has broad license to not root such a value.
-It is never safe to have a value in addressspace 0 in any part of the program if it is (or is derived from) a value that requires a GC root.
+It is never safe to have a value in address space 0 in any part of the program if it is (or is derived from) a value that requires a GC root.
 - Tracked->Derived: This is the standard decay route for interior values.
 The placement pass will look for these to identify the base pointer for any use.